J56164/speech_recognition_video_cutter/README.md

 ## Why I made this

 I made this during the 2024 semester break because I was bored.
-Also, I wanted to make a personal project for once.
+Also, I wanted to finally make a personal project.

 ## Usage